adlnet/xAPI-Spec/xAPI.md

     * The Content-Length header MAY be omitted, in order to avoid wasting LRS resources

 <a name="AppendixA"/>
-## Appendix A: Feedback
+## Appendix A:Bookmarklet

-xAPI Feedback enables individual user tracking with base authentication.
+xAPI Bookmarklet enables individual user tracking with base authentication.
 Examples could be an "I think this", “I learned this”, “I like this”, or “I don’t like this” statement that allows self-reporting.
-The following is an example of a feedback, and the statement afeedback would send if being used: http://adlnet.gov/xapi.
+The following is an example of a bookmarklet, and the statement abookmarklet would send if being used: http://adlnet.gov/xapi.
-The feedback MAY be provided by the LRS to track a specific user for behavior analytics.
-Therefore the LRS URL, authentication, and actor information is hard coded into the feedback.
-Note: Since the authorization token must be included in the feedback, the LRS SHOULD provide a token with limited privileges.
+The bookmarklet MAY be provided by the LRS to track a specific user for behavior analytics.
+Therefore the LRS URL, authentication, and actor information is hard coded into the bookmarklet.
+Note: Since the authorization token must be included in the bookmarklet, the LRS SHOULD provide a token with limited privileges.
 Ideally the token SHOULD enable the storage of self-reported learning statements only.
-The UUID SHOULD be included as part of the feedback PUT statement.
+The UUID SHOULD be included as part of the bookmarklet PUT statement.
 If a statement is POSTed without a UUID, the LRS MUST generate one.
 In order to allow cross-domain reporting of statements, a browser that supports the "Access-Control-Allow-Origin" and "Access-Control-Allow-Methods" headers MUST be used, such as IE 8+, FF 3.5+, Safari 4+, Safari iOS Chrome, or Android browser.
 Additionally the server must set the required headers.
 In the example below, the following values in the first few lines would be replacedwith in context values.
 All other values should be left as they are.